Himavardhini-109/Spell-Checker/README.md

 - **Fonts**: Modify font families and sizes
 - **Window size**: Adjust the `geometry()` parameters
 - **Additional features**: Add more TextBlob functionality like sentiment analysis
+  ## 🙏 Acknowledgments

+TextBlob: For providing excellent NLP capabilities Python Tkinter: For the GUI framework
+NLTK: Underlying natural language toolkit used by TextBlob